AVeryLostNomad/react-game-icons-generator/npm/README.md

 <br/>
 <div align="center">

+<h3 align="center">THIS IS AUTO GENERATED - SEE REPO FOR MORE</h3>
-<h3 align="center">React Game Icons - Generator</h3>
+<h3 align="center">React Game Icons - Auto</h3>
 <p align="center">
-Generate react-game-icons-auto npm package automatically from a github action with all of the latest icons from game-icons.net
+Automatic transpilation of game-icons.net icons into react components with typescript support.